antunnitraj/OfflineMinecraftLauncher/README.md

 # Screenshot
 ![image](https://github.com/antunnitraj/OfflineMinecraftLauncher/assets/69330974/3c50c620-81e9-401d-99b8-e5209c3303d2)

-# Installation
+# Download
-Download the latest setup from the [Releases](https://github.com/antunnitraj/OfflineMinecraftLauncher/releases) and install it!
+Download the "msi" setup from the [Releases](https://github.com/antunnitraj/OfflineMinecraftLauncher/releases/latest) and install it!

 # I want something more customizable with offline support
 Well, do I have some great news for you!
 You can download Prism Launcher and apply [this](https://github.com/antunnitraj/Prism-Launcher-PolyMC-Offline-Bypass) offline bypass that I made.
 Enjoy!